govuk-one-login/authentication-frontend/README.md

 ## Testing

 The unit tests have been written with Mocha.
-The end to end tests are using CodeceptJS with Gherkin due to a better cross-browser testing support.

 ### Unit